flojoy-ai/docs/docs/getting-started.md

 ## What is it?

-Flojoy is an open-source desktop app for visual Python scripting .
+Flojoy is an open-source desktop app for visual Python scripting.
 Using a simple drag-drop interface, pre-written Python scripts are wired together as nodes in a flow chart.
-These flow charts can be built up into powerful Python sapps for ETL, DAQ, AI, CI, data visualization, and simulation.
+These flow charts can be built up into powerful Python apps for **ETL, DAQ, AI, and simulation**.
 Advanced Python practioners can add their own custom Python scripts as nodes in the flow chart, which can be published and reused by other Flojoy users.

 Free & MIT licensed forever.